Emergency forages: Warm-season grasses

-In years where alfalfa is injured by the winter and cool, wet springs persist, options to replant both annual row crops and forages can become more limited.
-Warm season grasses could provide an alternative emergency forage during such years.
-Since many of the warm season grasses species require warmer soils for germination, planting as late as July can provide forage during a reduced growing season.
+Warm-season grasses could provide an alternative emergency forage during such years.
+Because many warm-season grass species require warmer soils for germination, planting as late as July can provide forage during a reduced growing season.

-Initial trials of the emergency forage program were conducted near Rosemount, MN in 2013.
-This research assessed the following six warm-season grasses on yield potential and response to nitrogen (N) fertilization and cutting management: Japanese millet, Siberian foxtail millet, teff, brown midrib (BMR) sorghum, annual ryegrass, and perennial ryegrass.
-Grasses were cut (i.e. early vegetative) one month after the June 5th planting date and again at the first of September.
+Research assessed the following six warm-season grasses on yield potential and response to nitrogen (N) fertilization and cutting management: Japanese millet, Siberian foxtail millet, teff, brown midrib (BMR) sorghum, annual ryegrass and perennial ryegrass.

 Forage yield and quality results